varnsen-net/python_samples/README.md

 ![Alt Text](https://media2.giphy.com/media/dfRjfXVm043oUeyq8T/giphy.gif)

 Fitting a mock light profile of a high redshift galaxy.
-I generated a mock light profile of a galaxy using a so-called two-component sersic, then recover the parameters of the profile.
+I generated a mock light profile of a galaxy using a so-called two-component sersic, then recovered the parameters of the profile.
 The image displayed is the model-subtracted residual image.
-It does a good job of recovering the sersic parameters,
+It does a good job of recovering the sersic parameters.

 # ps_maker_crop.py